build-on-aws/content/concepts/what-is-devops/index.md

 It's a model intended for situations requiring a high degree of precision before implementing.
 Consider scenarios which require a high degree of scrutinty such as in the aerospace industry where mistakes could cause loss of life.
 In software, this often meant large quanities of work accumulated over time and were eventually released in one mega deployment before the teams went back to working for another long delivery cycle.
 Imagine taking months, or even *years* of your code and not knowing if it'll work until you finally get to deploy it?
 How do you manage all of the deprecated systems?
 The untested changes?

-The friction involved in developign under the waterfall methodology and the single points of failure encountered along the way set the stage for a DevOps classic: [The Phoenix Project](https://www.goodreads.com/book/show/17255186-the-phoenix-project)
+The friction involved in developing under the waterfall methodology and the single points of failure encountered along the way set the stage for a DevOps classic: [The Phoenix Project](https://www.goodreads.com/book/show/17255186-the-phoenix-project)

 So where did DevOps come from?

 ### 1953 - *Lean Manufacturing and Kanban*
-Some might say that it began almost 20 years prior to the creation of the waterfall methodlogy in 1953 with Toyota, Lean manufacturing and something you may have heard about before - the Kanban system.
+Some might say that it began almost 20 years prior to the creation of the waterfall methodology in 1953 with Toyota, Lean manufacturing and something you may have heard about before - the Kanban system.
 Kanban was created as a way to minimize waste by focusing on producing what is needed, when it's needed and in the amount that's needed.

 They did this by reducing the seven wastes: